 Automation and chatbots on the horizon

 Context-specific chatbots are already aiding technicians in performing simple service desk tasks such as approving requests or adding notes to requests through simple conversations.
 On the end-user front, similar chatbots are helping end users to find solutions to their simple issues and to track the status of their requests without having to reach out to a technician.

 Eventually, it’s likely that AI-based virtual service desk assistants will take a bigger load off technicians by becoming the first point of contact for end users contacting the service desk.
 And they’d also go on to perform service desk activities such as creating a request for the end user.
 Coupled with the machine-learning-based categorization and assignment, the AI-based service desk can provide a better service delivery experience for the end user.

 The importance of service desk data, information, and knowledge

 Each of these AI models will be specific to each service desk because the models are shaped by the service desk data they’re based on.
 That data will be unique to each service desk and the AI can only be as effective as the data and knowledge that feeds it.

 On top of a well-maintained repository of data, the AI model will also require a properly documented set of resolutions, workarounds, and knowledge articles.
 Take an AI-based categorization or prioritization model, training it will require a historical database of all requests with parameters such as request type, level, impact, urgency, and site.

-Handling requests via NLP-enabled chatbots
+Handling requests via NLP-enabled chatbots and automation

 Provided there‘s supporting documentation in place, natural language processing (NLP)-enabled chatbots can be trained to understand the text input from end users and handle a particular category of requests and incidents.
 Let’s consider print issues as one use-case example.
 Using narrow AI – which is intelligence that’s available now – chatbots can help end users resolve printer issues by suggesting solutions in the order of their success percentage.